lab1092/blender-manual_ja/manual/lighting/lamps/area.rst

 Square / Rectangular
    Emit light from either a square or a rectangular area Size / Size X / Size Y
-   Dimensions for the :guilabel:`Square` or :guilabel:`Rectangle`
+   Dimensions for the *Square* or *Rectangle*

 .. note:: Shape Tips

-   Choosing the appropriate shape for your :guilabel:`Area` light will enhance the believability of your scene.
+   Choosing the appropriate shape for your *Area* light will enhance the believability of your scene.
    For example, you may have an indoor scene and would like to simulate light entering through a window.
-   You could place a :guilabel:`Rectangular` area lamp in a window (vertical) or from neons (horizontal) with proper ratios for :guilabel:`Size X` and :guilabel:`Size Y`.
-For the simulation of the light emitted by a TV screen a vertical :guilabel:`Square` area lamp would be better in most cases.
+   You could place a *Rectangular* area lamp in a window (vertical) or from neons (horizontal) with proper ratios for *Size X* and *Size Y*.
+For the simulation of the light emitted by a TV screen a vertical *Square* area lamp would be better in most cases.